 This is the reason why we always mention that users should not consider our speed results as the final word on any given VPN’s performance in the real world.

 What we suggest is that, users should take our results as a form of comparative snapshot of a single moment in time.

 With that out of the way, readers who are looking to sign up for a VPN service that has the best performance should \ to see our list of fastest VPN in the world.

 So how should one go about measuring the performance of a given VPN service?

-In order to accurately test a VPN service for speed, one has to first start things off my running a test via Ookla speed test tool and/or app.
+In order to accurately test a VPN service for speed, one has to first start things off my running a test via Security Gladiators Speed Test Tool and/or app.